 Smart motorways are growing more common, with local authorities identifying them as a major solution for congestion issues and traffic accidents.
 But, what makes a motorway smart?
-And how will they affect your daily commute?
+And how do they affect your daily commute?

 Quick Links